msoos/cryptominisat/README.markdown

   --savematrix arg (=2)       Save matrix every Nth decision level --maxnummatrixes arg (=3)   Maximum number of matrixes to treat.
 ```

+If any of these options seem to be non-existent, then either you forgot to compile the SAT solver with the above options, or you forgot to re-install it with `sudo make install`.

 Testing
 -----